 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Comparative Literature 290 and Art History 290.)
+(Same as Art History 290 and Literature and Creative Writing 290.)
 MacDonald.

 A history of alternatives to commercial movies, focusing on surrealist and dadaist film, visual music, psychodrama, direct cinema, the film society movement, personal cinema, the New American Cinema, structuralism, Queer cinema, feminist cinema, minor cinema, recycled cinema and devotional cinema.
 While conventional entertainment films use the novel, the short story and the stage drama as their primary instigations, experimental and avant-garde films are analogous to music, poetry, painting, sculpture and collage.
 Not open to first-year students.
-(Same as Comparative Literature 301 and Art History 301.)
+(Same as Art History 301 and Literature and Creative Writing 301.)

 Media Theory and Visual Culture.